 Welcome to the future of cycling.
-At Berd, we have engineered an innovative bike spoke to bring your cycling to a new level.
+At Berd, we have engineered an innovative bicycle spoke to bring your cycling to a new level.
 Berd PolyLight spokes leverage the latest advances in polymer technology to create the world’s lightest spoke while maintaining exceptional strength, aerodynamics, and durability.

-PolyLight Spokes are significantly lighter than the lightest high-end spokes available.
+PolyLight spokes are significantly lighter than the lightest high-end spokes available.
 Despite their incredibly low weight, PolyLight spokes are also extremely strong.
 In fact, they are stronger than most spokes on the market today

 Hover over circles to see properties